Device Comparison

 - Energy and utility metering

-- Mobile / vehicle gateway
+- Mobile and vehicle gateway

 What both devices share

-Once you onboard a device, the platform experience is identical — learn it once, use it for either fleet.
+Once you onboard a device, the platform experience is identical.
+Learn it once, use it for either fleet.

-Common across ALPON X4 and X5 AI
+Common across ALPON X4 and ALPON X5 AI- ALPON Cloud fleet management

 - OTA updates and rollback

-- Container-based application deployment
+- Container-based deployment

-- Multi-network failover (Ethernet, Wi-Fi, LTE)
+- Multi-network failover

-- eSIM with remote profile management
+- eSIM (eUICC) profile mgmt

 - TPM 2.0 hardware root of trust